JannisX11/blockbench-plugins/README.md

 	(Keep in mind that artists from many different areas use Blockbench, so provide some context in the meta data)
 * In total, you can provide up to three plugin tags
 * The plugin meta data needs to be the same in the plugin file itself and in the file `plugins.json`.
+* Plugins should not be larger than 2 MB
+* Make sure to not bundle dependencies that are already included in Blockbench.
+Blockbench comes with a number of libraries already included that can be used by plugins, such as ThreeJS, Vue 2, JSZip, Marked, and MolangJS.
 * This list of plugins is curated to some extends.
 Plugins will be reviewed and may not be accepted if they don't meet quality standards.
 Already published plugins may also be taken down if they no longer meet the requirements.
 * While it is the goal to keep the plugin API compatible across different Blockbench version, it can happen that a feature is changed or deprecated and your plugin must be updated in order to keep working.